mrocklin/blog/_posts/work/2015-01-15-Towards-OOC-SpillToDisk.md

 Introduction
 ------------

-This is the fifth in a sequence of posts constructing an on-disk (out-of-core) n-dimensional array using NumPy for in-memory computations, Blaze for high-level control, and dask for task scheduling.
+This is the fifth in a sequence of posts constructing an out-of-core nd-array using NumPy, Blaze, and dask.
 You can view these posts here:

 1. [Simple task scheduling](http://matthewrocklin.com/blog/work/2014/12/27/Towards-OOC/),
 2. [Frontend usability](http://matthewrocklin.com/blog/work/2014/12/30/Towards-OOC-Frontend/)
 3. [A multi-threaded scheduler](http://matthewrocklin.com/blog/work/2015/01/06/Towards-OOC-Scheduling/)
 4. [Matrix Multiply Benchmark](http://matthewrocklin.com/blog/work/2015/01/15/Towards-OOC-MatMul/)

-In this post we discuss `chest` a `dict` type that spills to disk and how it helps large computations from flooding memory.
+We now present `chest` a `dict` type that spills to disk.
+We show how it prevents large computations from flooding memory.

 Intermediate Data